CIROH-UA/ciroh-ua_website/docs/products/Community Hydrologic Modeling Framework/ngiabOfficeHours.md

 ## About Community NextGen
 Community NextGen is part of our Community Hydrologic Modeling Framework, designed to advance collaborative efforts in hydrologic science and modeling.
 These office hours provide a platform for discussion, problem-solving, and knowledge sharing among consortium members.
 ## How to Join
 If you’re interested in participating in the Community NextGen Office Hours, please send us an email expressing your interest at ciroh-it-admin@ua.edu.
-We’ll provide you further details. (edited)
+We’ll provide you further details.